 The Pros and Cons of Balanced Funds for Retirement Income

-- Rather than having to select a stock fund (or several stock funds) and a bond fund (or several bond funds) you can own one fund which automatically chooses the underlying stock and bond investments for you.
-The stock portion will be diversified across many different types of fund-specified investments.
-This method of diversification is a low-cost way to diversify your money which reduces the chances of picking the wrong stock.
+Rather than having to select stock or bond funds yourself, you can own one fund in which fund managers choose the underlying investments for you.
+The bond and stock portions will each be diversified by purchasing many different types of fund-specified investments.
+This method of diversification is a low-cost way to diversify your money and reduces much of the risk of picking the wrong investments.

-- The mutual fund management team is responsible for researching and selecting the investments inside a fund.
+The mutual fund management team is responsible for researching and selecting the investments inside a fund.
 They also do all the day-to-day monitoring and investment adjustments.
-This reduces the amount of research you have to do and keeps you from dedicating time to become an expert on stock or bond investing, but you also do not have to determine which ones to sell or buy.
-You just have to decide to put money in or take money out of the fund.
+This reduces the amount of research you have to do and keeps you from dedicating time to become an expert on stock and bond investing.

-- Balanced funds are great when you have smaller amounts to invest, or when you don’t understand investing very well and aren’t ready to hire a financial advisor.
-The fee charged inside a mutual fund is called the expense ratio and reflects the amount you pay per a certain amount invested.
-You'll never see the expense as they take it right out of the total mutual fund value.
-Before investing in a fund, learn about how mutual fund expenses work and choose funds with lower than average fees.
+Balanced funds are beneficial when you have smaller amounts to invest, or if you don’t understand investing very well and don't wish to hire a financial advisor.
+The fee charged for managing a mutual fund is called the expense ratio and reflects the amount you pay per a certain amount invested.
+You'll never see the expense as it is taken right out of the total mutual fund value.
+Before investing in a fund, you should learn how mutual fund expenses work and choose funds with lower than average fees.

-- Sometimes the fees in a balanced fund will be a bit higher than if you choose your individual index funds (funds based off of an index, such as the Standard & Poor's 500 index) because the fund management team is doing the work of selecting the underlying mix of stocks and bonds and changing it as needed.
+Sometimes the fees in a balanced fund will be a bit higher than if you choose individual index funds (funds based off of an index, such as the Standard & Poor's 500 index) because the fund management team is doing the work of selecting the underlying mix of stocks and bonds and changing it as needed.

-- Within the balanced fund, you cannot choose how much is in what type of stocks, such as international, small cap, large cap; or what type of bonds, such as government, corporate or high yields.
-Of course, the whole point of the balanced fund is that someone else is making those asset class choices for you.
+Within the balanced fund, you are not able to choose how much is in which portion; the fund managers will determine if there are international stocks, small market-capacity (small-cap) stocks, large-cap stocks, or government, corporate or high yield bonds.
+The whole purpose of purchasing shares of a managed balanced fund is that someone else is making those asset class choices for you.

 In the distribution phase (in which you are generally retired and accessing the money in the account), if you have a larger portfolio size and numerous types of accounts, you may want to use a bond ladder so that the bond portion of your portfolio lines up in each account with the number of withdrawals you will need from that account.
 You will not be able to do this with a balanced fund, so you might need to roll the account into an investment with more liquidity when you begin to consider retiring.